Last updated January 12, 2022.

 Brain scans reveal that chronic multitaskers have less gray matter, which is linked to depression, anxiety, and poor impulse control.

 Stress from multitasking doesn’t occur just at work.

 Even multitasking for fun, such as playing a video game while watching TV, is linked to anxiety and depression.

 Multitasking can contribute to premature brain aging on a cellular level.

 Stress of all kinds decreases the length of telomeres, structures at the end of your chromosomes.

-You can liken them to the plastic tips on the ends of shoelaces that help prolong the life and usefulness of the laces.
+You can liken telomeres to the plastic tips on the ends of shoelaces.

-However, every time a cell divides, the telomeres on the chromosomes in the cell get a little shorter.
+Every time a cell divides, the telomeres on the end of chromosomes get a little shorter.

 When telomeres reach a critically shortened length, the cell stops dividing and dies.

 Telomere length is one of the most significant indicators of cellular aging.